-expected value being equivalent to the government's expected cost of self-insuring them.
+Retained risks are quantified, where possible, using the methodologies explained in Chapter 4, with the resulting expected value being equivalent to the government's expected cost of self-insuring them.
 A contingency fund, reflecting the value of these retained risks, may be included in the financial assessment and in the agency's project budget and funding analysis.
-The process used to value transferred risks is discussed in the next section.
+The process used to value transferred risks is discussed below.